linux-system-roles/linux-system-roles.github.io/contribute.md

 ## Using tox and tox-lsr

-*NOTE*: The "python3-tox" package in Fedora is *BROKEN*.
-You'll have to install tox with pip: "pip install tox --user", and make sure "$HOME/.local/bin" is in your $PATH.

 Local unit tests and linting is done using [tox](https://tox.readthedocs.io/en/latest/).
 You will typically install this using your platform packages e.g. `dnf install python3-tox`.
 You can also